How to Lower Calcium Hardness in a Pool

 Enter a zip below and get matched to top-rated pros near you.

 If you're a pool owner, you already know that your backyard oasis requires the perfect balance of chlorine, pH, and alkaline levels to stay clear and comfortable.
 When numbers tip and dip, taking a dip without worries becomes impossible because you're stuck with calcium hardness.
 Luckily, you don't need a chemistry degree to achieve perfect calcium hardness in your pool.
-This guide to how to lower calcium hardness in the pool does the deep dive for you.
+This guide to how to lower calcium hardness in a pool does the deep dive for you.

 What Is a Pool's Calcium Hardness?